 - Rigid frames generally cost more than braced frames

 - Diagonal bracing creates stable triangular configurations within the steel building frame

 - “Braced frames are often the most economical method of resisting wind loads in multi-story buildings.”

-- Some structures, like the one pictured above, are designed with a combination braced and rigid frame to take advantage of the benefits of both
+- Some structures, like the one pictured above, are designed with a combination of braced and rigid frames to take advantage of the benefits of both

 - Structural steel frames require temporary bracing during construction

 - Temporary bracing is placed before plumbing up the structural frame

 - This gives the structure temporary lateral stability

 - Temporary bracing is removed by the erector

 - In a braced frame, temporary bracing is removed after the final bolt-up is complete and the permanent bracing system is in place